Rdai1/P2P-File-Sharing-HackTheHill/README.md

 ```

 Step 2: Start Peers
-Create multiple peers (at least 4) using the following command on different terminals, where <ID> is any unique identifier for each peer:
+Create multiple peers (at least 4) using the following command, where <ID> is any unique identifier for each peer:
 ```bash
 java Node <ID>
 ```